States

 π Note on

-At first glance, this may seem inefficient β but itβs actually intentional and necessary.
+At first glance, this may seem inefficient or even odd syntax but itβs actually intentional, efficient and necessary.

 - StatePulse checks whether the component (identified by

-method as a re-render callback. - If it is already tracked, the call becomes a fast property access with near-zero overhead.
+ShouldUpdatemethod as a re-render callback (Slow first hit). - If it is already tracked, the call becomes a fast property access with near-zero overhead (subsequent accesses are fast).

-All future calls are optimized and safe to run on every render.
+All future calls are optimized, cached and safe to run on every render, on every line.

 This design ensures you always have up-to-date, reactive state with no boilerplate and minimal performance impact.